Playwrighting Dramatists Guild

 • Period: a fantastical notion of Venice

-The many and various loves of an incurable romantic, named Anatol, which we follow from college days to marriage about a dozen years later, and his sardonic, and much more grounded, friend, Max.
+The many and various loves of a diehard romantic named Anatol, who we follow from his college days to marriage (about fifteen years later), and conversations with his sardonic -- and much more grounded -- best friend, Max.

 Produced in a previous draft at Studio III Group, New York, NY, 1990 as "Anatol".
-It subsequently received staged readings in its present form and under the current title.
+It subsequently received staged readings in another much more advanced draft in 2005.
+This version is a recent re-write.

 • Cast: two principal men, one small male role (Franz), and up to seven women in supporting roles.
 It can be effectively cast with three men and two women.